joomoz/shell-scripts/Scripts.md

-# Some random shell scripts
+# Shell commands and scripts

-## RSYNC - copy or backup files from one NFS to another
+### RSYNC - copy or backup files from one NFS to another
 ```
 rsync --archive --stats /cs/home/2018/11/11/ ~/ShellScripting2018/2018.11.11
 ```
-## Redirect stdout to one file and stderr to another file simultaneously
+### Redirect stdout to one file and stderr to another file simultaneously
 ```
 ls /home/jmoilane/ShellScripting2018 > ~/ShellScripting2018/Week2/ls-home-successful.txt /foObarR 2> ~/ShellScripting2018/Week2/ls-unsuccessful.txt
 ```
-## Count number of files
+### Count number of files
 ```
 ls ~ | wc -l
 ```
-## Redirect the output of ls to a file and then count the number of lines in the file
+### Redirect the output of ls to a file and then count the number of lines in the file
 ```
 ls ~ >> files.txt; cat files.txt | wc -l
 ```
-## Count only the number of folders in your home directory
+### Count only the number of folders in your home directory
 ```
 ls -d ~/*/ >> folders.txt; cat folders.txt | wc -l
 ```